eduardamsc/FEUP-ERSS/README.md

 The main focus is to reach a conclusion on which requirements engineering practices agile developers actually follow and the benefits and challenges presented by those practices.

 ### Case Study 4: Elicitation Technique Selection: How Do Experts Do It?

+### Case Study 5: What Stakeholders Will or Will Not Say: A Theoretical and Empirical Study of Topic Importance in Requirements Engineering Elicitation Interviews

+### Case Study 6: Stimulating Stakeholders' Imagination: New Creativity Triggers for Eliciting Novel Requirements

+### Case Study 7: Organisation and Communication Problems in Automotive Requirements Engineering